Helen dancing with Margaret and Jean at Golden Living in Petaluma

 $95 per hour includes warm-ups, dance demonstration for the day, dance lesson, class participation, music session with instruments from all over the world, dance history and trivia quiz with prizes...all brought to your doorstep!

-ALL NEW clients will recieve a discount for their first trial class of $75 for a 45-minute trial class.
+ALL NEW clients will receive a discount for their first trial class of $75 for a 45-minute trial class.

 See below for a testimonial letter written by Kathy Silvoy of Villa Marin for Helen Andrade on "A DanceTo Remember"